annadalmolin/CRAFT/README.md

 	Annotation and genome files for _Homo sapiens_ (GRCh38) are already included in CRAFT _input/_ directory; _Mus musculus_ (GRCm39) and _Drosophila melanogaster_ (BDGP6.32) files are downloadable from Github _input/_ directory.
 For other species, the gene annotation (in GTF format) and the genome sequence (in FASTA format) must be placed by the user into the _input/_ directory, contained in the project directory, and the _path_files.txt_ file must be updated consequently.

 - _params.txt_: file with the parameters to be setted in CRAFT.
-The file format is a text file with a/more parameter/s written in each row, in the following order:
+The file format is a text file with a/more parameter/s written in each row, __in the following order__:

 	1. kind of prediction; it can be "M" for miRNA prediction, "R" for RBP prediction, "O" for ORF prediction, "MR", "MO", "RO" or "MRO" for a combination of the previous.
 The default kind of prediction is _MRO_.
 	2. investigated species; it can be one of the species in miRBase database: “hsa” for _Homo sapiens_ (default), “mmu” for _Mus musculus_, etc.;